tbalochistan/forward-factor-scanner/README.md

 # Forward Factor Scanner

-A Python-based Forward Factor options scanner that calculates proper variance-weighted Forward Factor using Black-Scholes implied volatility calculations via py_vollib.
+Option Chains are retrieved via Schwab API.
+Then the implied volatilities are calculated using Black-Scholes model using via py_vollib.
+FF is then calculated using those IVs.

 ## What it does